chew-in/computational_physics/3_ANN/README.md

 # Artificial Neural Network (ANN)
-In this project, we will implement a single-layer perceptron (also known as McCulloch–Pitts neuron, or M-P neuron) in Python, which is the simplest kind of artificial neural network (ANN).
+In this project, we will build perceptrons (also known as McCulloch–Pitts neuron, or M-P neuron) in Python, which is the simplest kind of artificial neural network, to implement equivalence and XOR logics.

 ## Introduction
 **_Artificial neural networks (ANN)_** are information processing systems modeled after the human brain.
 Like the human brain, an ANN possesses a large number of highly interconnected processing elements called neurons, much like biological cells.
 Each artificial neuron has an internal state of its own called the activation.
 Each artificial neuron is connected to other artificial neurons via interconnection links specified by the weights, much like dendrites.
 The transmission of activation signal goes from the output of a neuron to the input of other neuron(s), whose biologically analogs take place from the axon of the output neuron, to the soma of the input neuron.
 The human brain learns by modifying the biological connections between neurons after being stimulated by chemical signals, and similarly the ANN learns by making adjustments to the synaptic connections that exist between the neurons.